Afoxcute/sear/README.md

 To democratize intellectual property management by creating a decentralized, transparent, and automated platform that empowers creators to protect, monetize, and manage their IP assets with unprecedented efficiency.

 ### Mission
-ModredIP revolutionizes IP management by combining blockchain technology with AI-powered infringement detection, creating a comprehensive ecosystem where creators can register, license, monetize, and protect their intellectual property with built-in enforcement mechanisms.
+Sear revolutionizes IP management by combining blockchain technology with AI-powered infringement detection, creating a comprehensive ecosystem where creators can register, license, monetize, and protect their intellectual property with built-in enforcement mechanisms.

 ---

 ## 💼 Business Model

 ### Core Value Proposition
-ModredIP addresses critical pain points in the current IP management landscape:
+Sear addresses critical pain points in the current IP management landscape:

 1. **Fragmented IP Management**: Centralized platform for all IP lifecycle
 2. **Inefficient Licensing**: Automated, programmable licensing terms